Chloe Flower: Career

 In early 2011, Flower was discovered by producer Kenny “Babyface” Edmonds before signing to the Island Def Jam Records department, Sodapop.
 Her album, categorized as Contemporary Classical, was not released until 2021 on Sony Masterworks and features spoken word by author and public speaker Deepak Chopra.

 In 2011, Flower opened the North American tour for Italian operatic pop trio, Il Volo.

 In 2012, Flower was featured on Nas’ eleventh studio album, Life Is Good where she performed on, A Queen’s Story, produced by Salaam Remi.
 In November 2013, Flower was featured on Celine Dion’s eleventh English-language studio album, “Loved Me Back to Life” on “Lullaby.”
 In the same month, Flower was featured on the lead single “Know Bout Me” from American hip-hop producer Timbaland’s third studio album, Opera Noir.

 In 2014, Flower scored the music for the short film I Choose directed by AnnaLynne McCord.
 In 2015, she scored "A Ballerina's Tale," a documentary on American Ballet Theatre Ballerina, Misty Copeland, directed by Nelson George.
 In July 2015, Flower scored the music for Nike and Kevin Hart's Health is Wealth campaign.

-At the 2015 TCA Press Tour, Netflix announced its “Mike Epps: After Dark” Special.
-The sold-out special was filmed live at the historic Orpheum Theatre featuring Flower’s live classical music with Epps’ stand-up comedy.
+At the 2015 TCA Press Tour, Netflix announced its "Mike Epps: After Dark" special.
+The sold-out special was filmed live at the historic Orpheum Theatre featuring Flower's live classical music with Epps' stand-up comedy.

-In July 2015, Flower gave her Walt Disney Hall debut to a sold out audience.
-The closing song featured a historic classical version of Eric Clapton’s hit song, Change the World which she performed with her producing partner, Kenny “Babyface” Edmonds.
+In July 2015, Flower gave her Walt Disney Hall debut to a sold-out audience.
+The closing song featured a historic classical version of Eric Clapton's hit song, "Change the World" which she performed with her producing partner, Kenny "Babyface" Edmonds.

 In February 2019, Flower became an instant viral sensation for a spirited performance of the song "Money" by Cardi B at the Grammys.
 She performed the piece on a crystal piano on loan from the Liberace Museum.

-In August, 2019, she was selected as a Steinway Artist.
+In August 2019, she was selected as a Steinway Artist.

 In July 2021, Flower released her debut album, Chloe Flower, with critical acclaim.
-The album debuted at #4 on the Classical Billboard Charts.
+The album debuted at No. 4 on the Classical Billboard Charts.

-Flower has co-produced songs for 2Chainz (Pretty Girls Like Trap), Celine Dion (Love Me Back to Life), Swae Lee (Christmas at Swae’s), Questlove, Babyface, Nas (Life is Good) and Johnny Mathis.
+Flower has co-produced songs for 2 Chainz ("Pretty Girls Like Trap"), Céline Dion ("Love Me Back to Life"), Swae Lee ("Christmas at Swae's"), Questlove, Babyface, Nas ("Life Is Good") and Johnny Mathis.
 She has also performed as a feature performer with Meek Mill to a sold-out audience at Madison Square Garden, Cardi B, and Becky G.

-In 2022, Flower became the first classical instrumentalist to perform as a soloist for Disney’s Holiday Special and Magical Christmas Day Parade.
+In 2022, Flower became the first classical instrumentalist to perform as a soloist for Disney's Holiday Special and Magical Christmas Day Parade.

 Flower composed and performed live all of the commercial intros and outros, the opening theme song, and the closing scene of the 80th Golden Globe Awards.

 Flower has composed for Kevin Hart, Misty Copeland, Krug Champagne, The Rock n Roll Hall of Fame, and her music was part of the soundtrack for Paramount+ feature film, On the Come Up.